shafliyaa/MonkeyPouch/README.md

 - Blacklist Integration: Instantly blocks known fraudulent IDs.

 ## 🛠️ Tech Stack
-m

--Frontend : React - a powerful and flexible JavaScript library.
+- Frontend : React - a powerful and flexible JavaScript library.

--AI Engine: XGBoost Classifier – Known for its high performance and speed in handling complex fraud patterns.
+- AI Engine: XGBoost Classifier – Known for its high performance and speed in handling complex fraud patterns.

--Framework: FastAPI – A modern, high-speed web framework for building our Prediction API.
+- Framework: FastAPI – A modern, high-speed web framework for building our Prediction API.

--Data Processing: Pandas & NumPy – Used for efficient data manipulation and feature engineering.
+- Data Processing: Pandas & NumPy – Used for efficient data manipulation and feature engineering.

--Connectivity: Ngrok – Utilized as a secure tunnel to connect our local AI server to the live web frontend.
+- Connectivity: Ngrok – Utilized as a secure tunnel to connect our local AI server to the live web frontend.

 ## 🚀 Future Roadmap